arcmags/ramroot/README.rst

 *   *flush* action to sync the RAM filesystem back to the initial boot device

-*   support other partitions users may have

-    +   *--fstab* option mounts all other (in addition to root and /boot) partitions in */etc/fstab*

 *   use config file?

     +   great for setting a bunch of options at once